 However, reach and impressions have different meanings and show different results.
 It is thus important that you know what the difference is between them.

 The discussion around impressions and reach can be convoluted and confuse you but put on your thinking cap and you’ll be just fine!

 Reach vs. Impressions – The Difference

-The main difference between reach vs impressions is that reach is the overall number of people who have seen your content.
-Impressions are the number of times that your content was displayed, regardless of whether it was clicked on or not.
+The main difference between reach vs impressions is that reach is the overall number of people who see your content and impressions are the number of times that your content was displayed, regardless of whether it was clicked on or not.

 Still confused?
 We don’t blame you.
 But bear with us here…